 Also, make sure all cracks are covered so they can’t enter inside the house again.
 Doors and windowpanes should be properly covered.

-Garter snakes generally like to live near water near swamps, gardens, and meadows, especially if those places are hideous as well.
+Especially if those places are hideous as well.
 Hideous spaces may include yard debris, tall grasses and vegetations, in and near outer storerooms or sheds, wood piles, tree branches touching roofs.

 Inside, snakes may hide in rooftops or ceilings in they are constructed using wood, near sources of heat, water pipes, in heaps of clothing, in and around boxes, wall shelves and rafters, near and/or behind different appliances and in cracks or small openings close to doors and windowpanes.